czyzby/gdx-lml/examples/gdx-websocket-serialization-tests/README.md

 - `gradle desktop:run` launches desktop client.
 Note that `gdx-websocket-common` library should also work on Android (hence the name), so Android code and dependencies would be similar.
 - `gradle html:superDev` compiles GWT application and provides the web client version on `8080` port.
 Visit `http://localhost:8080` to check it out.

 Note that this example sends data as byte arrays.
 Although binary format might not be supported by some browsers, WebGL would probably be unavailable there anyway, so this is the preferred way.
-If you want to send JSON data as string web socket frames, use `WebSocket#setSerializeAsString` method.
+If you want to send data as string web socket frames, use `WebSocket#setSerializeAsString` method and check out `Base64Serializer`.